 The history of Bantu knots

-When colonists first began documenting the “Bantu-speakers” in the 16th century, they would use the term to mean "native" or “indeginous people” for official government use in South Africa.
+When European colonists first began documenting the “Bantu-speakers” in the 16th century, they would use the term to mean "native" or “Indigenous people” for official government use in South Africa.
 The name was unfortunately used very heavily during the Apartheid of South African, and became a term that many grew to despise as it was utilized to oppress rather than simply describe.
 Once Apartheid was dissolved, Bantu was replaced by Black as descriptor, and Bantu returned to its original meaning in reference to the spoken language and its people.

 Today the hairstyle has been reinvented in several ways, and still remains a staple for Black women around the world, especially those wearing their hair in natural styles.
 They are worn by African women of certain cultural groups with a sense of pride and are a strong representation of women in the community wearing a natural hairstyle passed down from generation to generation.
 Although many African-Americans do not know where their roots lie in Africa, it's an amazing feat that we have been able to keep this tradition and style alive in our communities and families today.

 Of course, as happens with Black culture too often in the fashion industry, the hairstyle has been used on runways of almost exclusively white models, on non-Black celebrities, has been renamed "twisted mini buns," and magazines have even given credit to these non-Black people as inventors of the style or listed it as a 'new' trend (Side eyes Kardashian and Jenner clan.)
-In fact, there are many people today who still see Bjork as the person who brought the style back in the 90s.
+In fact, there are many people today who still see Bjork as the person who brought Bantu Knots back in the 90s.